niiknow/laratt-api/readme.md

 ## Q and A
 > Why Laravel, and why not Lumin?

 Laravel because Eloquent has everything we need.
 Primarily, the ability to set table prefix for multitenancy support.
-Since our app will be accessing the database, Lumin would not have made a lot of performance improvement, ref: https://medium.com/@laurencei/lumen-vs-laravel-performance-in-2018-1a9346428c01 or https://jason.pureconcepts.net/2017/02/lumen-is-dead-long-live-lumen/
+Because of all the feature of Laravel, this library was mostly completed within 3 days from start.
+Also, since our app will be accessing the database, Lumin would not have made a lot of performance improvement, ref: https://medium.com/@laurencei/lumen-vs-laravel-performance-in-2018-1a9346428c01 or https://jason.pureconcepts.net/2017/02/lumen-is-dead-long-live-lumen/

 > Why PHP vs (nodejs/lua/golang/csharp)?